 Beginning in 2011, the coverage limit for all federally insured deposits will be increased for inflation every five years.

 Insurance for IRAs increased to $250,000

 The FDIC insurance limit on certain retirement accounts (including IRAs) at insured banks, savings institutions and credit unions was increased from $100,000 to $250,000, effective April 1, 2006.
 The higher insurance coverage applies to IRAs (Traditional, Roth and SIMPLE IRAs).

 Also included are self-directed Keoghs, 457 plan accounts for state and local government employees and employer-sponsored defined contribution plans such as 401(k)s that are self-directed.
 Generally, self-directed means that the employee can choose which insured institution maintains his or her retirement fund deposit.

 Starting April 1, 2006, all of an individual’s deposits at the same insured institution that are in the same brand category of retirement accounts are added together and the total is insured up to $250,000.

 Who is eligible to contribute?

-- Traditional IRA: An individual who is under age 70½ during the entire year and has taxable compensation (or is married filing jointly and his or her spouse has taxable compensation) is eligible.
+- Traditional IRA: For years prior to 2020, an individual who is under age 70½ during the entire year and has taxable compensation (or is married filing jointly and his or her spouse has taxable compensation) is eligible.
+For years after 2019, any individual who has taxable compensation (or is married filing jointly and his or her spuse has taxable compensation) is eligible.